adblockplus/wentral/README.md

     $ eslint wentral/vis_ui/visualization.js

-You only need to do it if you changed that file of course.
+You only need to do it if you changed that file.

-### Pinned dependencies

-There's a special Tox environment that makes sure that `python setup.py install` doesn't override any fixed dependencies from `requirements.txt`.
-It can be invoked by `tox -e pinned`.
-This environment is included in the CI setup (see below), so conflicts between `requirements.txt` and `setup.py` dependency versions are considered a fatal error.

 ### CI